Featured image of post Kubernetes Network Policies Explained: A Practical Guide to Kubernetes Network Policies

 app: frontend

-• Ingress: incoming traffic to the selected pods
+• Ingress — traffic coming into the selected pods

-• Egress: outgoing traffic from the selected pods
+• Egress — traffic going out from the selected pods

 1